 Here is (nearly) the simplest possible buffer circuit for guitars (this type of circuit is called a JFET source-follower):

 Every guitar player should build this design and hear the difference it makes to their tone.
 Even with a short lead you will likely notice that your guitar sounds bright and sparkly.
 Without this circuit in place your guitar will at best sound comparatively mellow and at worse (with a long guitar lead) sound positively dull.
 Of course some guitar amps will have circuitry to compensate for a dull signal coming in by having a “bright” switch – but having a bright switch is not the same as not losing your highs in the first place.

-There are two places you can put this buffer; ideally, you buffer the signal before the guitar lead – and this is what happens in e.g. active bases which incorporate electronics and a battery.
+There are two places you can put this buffer; ideally, you buffer the signal before the guitar lead – and this is what happens in e.g. active bass guitars which incorporate electronics and a battery.
 However, if you have a passive guitar and you don’t want to make it active, you have two choices.
-Firstly, use a pedal board in front of the microphone and use a shortish guitar lead.
+Firstly, use a pedal board in front of the amplifier and use a shortish guitar lead.
 The lead from the pedal board to the amp can be longer.
 Secondly, you can put the buffer at the end of a long guitar lead – but this is the less satisfactory option.